- Academic Affairs

 - Research and Development

 - University Counsel

 Visit Operations and Planning for a full list of related offices.

-Spring 2018 headcount enrollment is 6,687, an increase of 4.4 percent from spring 2017 enrollment of 6,408.
-Increases in professional practice nursing, master’s level law, nursing and pharmacy, and Graduate School and medicine certificate program enrollments are partially offset by lower enrollments in Graduate School health sciences master’s and undergraduate medical and research technology programs.
+Spring 2018 headcount enrollment was 6,687, an increase of 4.4 percent from spring 2017 enrollment of 6,408.
+Increases in professional practice nursing, master’s level law, nursing and pharmacy, and Graduate School and medicine certificate program enrollments were partially offset by lower enrollments in Graduate School health sciences master’s and undergraduate medical and research technology programs.

 The spring 2018 enrollment file also includes 13 intercampus (visiting) students, Level Code IC, not included in enrollment data reported for the University of Maryland, Baltimore.